This service allows users to generate security tokens using a user account name and password.

 The maximum life of any token generated is two years.
 This means if you were to generate a token with a three-year expiration time, it would still be limited to 2 years.
 You may wish to shorten the maximum length of the token expiration for higher security in your application.
 To modify this setting, update the MAX_EXPIRATION parameter in the configuration file (propertiesFile.properties) found in the fmetoken webservice folder (<FMEServerDir>/Utilities/tomcat/webapps/fmetoken/WEB-INF/conf).
 For more information, see Web Application Properties.

 The supported parameters are:

 The user password

 The token's expiration time

 The unit of expiration time (optional), expressed as

-The following cURL example submits a POST request for a new token in JSON for user "admin" that expires in three days.
+The following example generates a new token in JSON for user "admin" that expires in three days.